We are open for bookings and are running holidays and trips.

 All you need to know about your trip, this essential document is a must for all adventures.Download Itinerary

-Travel from on foot across the width of England.
-Journeying from the Irish Sea to the North Sea you’ll pass through 3 national parks on this 128 mile trek.
-Hiking the most spectacular sections of Alfred Wainwright’s epic trail, you’ll follow in the footsteps of literary giants through the dramatic fells of the Lake District, the green rolling hills of the Yorkshire Dales and the sweeping expanses of the North Yorkshire Moors.
+Travel the width of England on foot on this epic coast to coast trek.
+Journeying from the Irish Sea to the North Sea, you’ll pass through 3 national parks on this 128-mile walk.
+Hiking the most spectacular sections of Alfred Wainwright’s epic England Coast to Coast trail, you’ll follow in the footsteps of literary giants through the dramatic fells of the Lake District, the green rolling hills of the Yorkshire Dales and the sweeping expanses of the North Yorks Moors National Park.

-Lead by an expert guide, you’ll discovery the incredible history of the area as you pass medieval castles, historic houses and sites and standing stones, the scenery changing as you go.
+Lead by an expert guide, you’ll discover the incredible history of the area as you pass medieval castles, historic houses, storied monuments and ancient standing stones, with the scenery changing as you go.
 Relax each evening in handpicked accommodation and enjoy fresh local produce.
-A challenging but incredibly rewarding hike that showcases the best of the English scenery and heritage.
+The England Coast to Coast hike is may be challenging, but it is also an incredibly rewarding hike that showcases the best of Northern England’s scenery and heritage.

 Today make your way to Penrith on the edge of the Lake District, where you’ll meet your guides and fellow travellers at the train station.
 You’ll transfer to the village of Cleator in the western Lake District and settle into your accommodation for the next two days.
-Before dinner your guides will deliver a welcome brief and you’ll chat through the adventure ahead and you’ll get an early night ready for the first day of hiking tomorrow.
+Before dinner, your guides will deliver a welcome brief to chat through the adventure ahead.
+Settle into your accommodation to get ready for an exciting first day of hiking tomorrow.
 (D)

 We’ll start our journey this morning by the shore of the Irish Sea at St Bees Head.
 We’ll leave the sandy shore behind as we take to the tops of the red sandstone cliffs, with seabirds wheeling in the sky around us.
 After four miles we turn inland and head east for the first time, passing through fields and country lanes with some road sections.
 After stopping for a pub-lunch at Cleator we tackle our first hill of the trip, walking up and over the bald crown of Dent (352m).
 We’ll enjoy views of the fells of the Lake District which wait on the horizon before finishing for the day at Ennerdale Bridge.
 We’ll transfer back to Cleator and the accommodation with a great first day behind you.
 (B, L, D)

 We’re now in the heart of the Lake District National Park, and today’s section will start from the home of one of England’s most revered poets – William Wordsworth.
 We’ll visit his old house at Dove Cottage to learn about his life and love of the Lakes before taking to the hills in his footsteps.
 We hike a high pass up and over Grisedale Hause, then down into Grisedale Valley where the crags and hills stretch out above us.
 The last section of the hike crosses a low hillside providing a superb view over Ullswater.
-We finish by walking back to the door of our hotel in the gorgeous village of Glenridding, they’ll be the opportunity to stop in at some the local village shops.
+We finish by walking back to the door of our hotel in the gorgeous village of Glenridding, with an opportunity to stop in at some of the local village shops afterwards.
 (B, L, D)

-A relaxed start to today’s journey, as we board a refurbished historic steamship for a scenic cruise across Ullswater with the Fells of the Lakes spread out behind you.
+A relaxed start to today’s journey as we board a refurbished historic steamship for a scenic cruise across Ullswater with the Fells of the Lakes spread out behind you.
 The boat will drop us off on the far shore, and we start walking south along the banks of Fusedale Beck, a small river that winds through the moors and hills.
-An assent from here allows up to take our last look back at the Lakeland Fells.
-We finish the day at the at the ruins Shap Abbey, founded in the 12th Century we will finish the day by exploring the historic ruins including the 15th Century tower.
+An ascent from here allows us to take our last look back at the Lakeland Fells.
+We finish the day exploring the at the historic ruins of the 12th century Shap Abbey and its 15th century tower.
 A short transfer will take us in to the Yorkshire Dales and to the picturesque village of Ravenstonedale, our home for the next three nights.
 (B, L, D)

-This morning we’ll head back to Shap today to pick up the hike where we left off.
+This morning we’ll head back to Shap to pick up the hike where we left off.
 As we venture further in to the Yorkshire Dales National Park the scenery changes.
 The hills become rounder with the limestone plateaus, rolling meadows filled with wildflowers and miles of miles of traditional drystone walls.
-We’ll stop for lunch for lunch in the little village of Orton and visit the family run village chocolate shop.
-This afternoon you can continue the hike with your guide and end up back at the hotel this afternoon.
-Alternatively, you can transfer back to the hotel to spend the afternoon relaxing at your accommodation or enjoying exploring Ravenstonedale and the surrounding countryside in your own time.
+We’ll stop for lunch in the little village of Orton to visit the family run village chocolate shop.
+This afternoon, you can continue the hike with your guide and end up back at the hotel this afternoon.
+Alternatively, you can transfer back to the hotel to spend the afternoon relaxing at your accommodation or enjoying exploring the adorable wee village of Ravenstonedale and the surrounding countryside in your own time.
 (B, L, D)

 Today we’ll cross the spine of England as we reach the halfway point of the trip.
 Set out on foot from Ravenstonedale hiking through the fields, crossing styles and drystone dykes arriving in the market town of Kirkby Stephen where we break for lunch.
 A short transfer then takes us across the Pennine hills to the stone hamlet of Keld.
 From here we’ll set out to hike the Swaledale Valley, one of the most picturesque areas of the Dales.
 Following the winding river you’ll pass through fields of wildflowers as sheep dot the hills on either side.
 We’ll arrive at the village of Muker where we’ll enjoy a traditional afternoon tea before hiking to the village of Gunnerside where we end the day.
 (B, L, D)